-A more elaborate and in several ways different treatise on the nature of subspace fields is Subspace Physics at Jason Hinson's site[Hinb].
+Side note A more elaborate and in several ways different treatise on the nature of subspace fields is Subspace Physics [Hin2] at Jason Hinson's site it is with (hyperspace) jump gates or with wormholes?

-In order to achieve superluminal speeds, would the ship itself have to submerge into subspace and hence into a separate domain, like it is with (hyperspace) jump gates or with wormholes?
 Not necessarily.
-The term 'subspace field' itself, as well as the fact that the ship is not visibly in a different realm during normal warp travel indicate that it may still be in normal space.
+The term "subspace field" itself, as well as the fact that the ship is not visibly in a different realm during normal warp travel indicate that it may still be in normal space.
 Conversely, with the various transwarp drives or slipstream that could be seen especially during TNG and Voyager the ship always appeared to be in some sort of tunnel through space which would have to be similar with normal warp propulsion if it took place inside subspace.
 Additionally we know from TNG: "Where No One Has Gone Before", "Schisms" and other occasions that subspace is a realm that is inhabitable but that ought to look in some way different than normal space.
 Hence, it seems more likely that the a ship using normal warp drive remains in our space.
-In this sense a subspace field is not a field that opens a gate into subspace, but rather one that allows subspace to 'flow' into our space, making it more like subspace or shielding it against our space like some sort of semi-permeable wall.
+In this sense a subspace field is not a field that opens a gate into subspace, but rather one that allows subspace to "flow" into our space, making it more like subspace or shielding it against our space like some sort of semi-permeable wall.